How To Find Salads Southwest Jacksonville

 How can I tell if a salad is fresh?

 Fresh salads have crisp, vibrant greens with no wilting or browning.
 Ingredients like tomatoes, cucumbers, and peppers should be firm and brightly colored.
 Dressings should be poured on-site, not sitting in a container for hours.
-If the salad looks dull or soggy, it’s likely been sitting too long.
+If the salad looks dull or soggy, its likely been sitting too long.

 Are there salad options for people on a low-carb or keto diet?